Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Version 1.28 and below created the queue specified by this setting when the service instance is installed regardless of the value of `ServiceControl/ForwardErrorMessages`.
 From V1.29 the queue is only created if `ServiceControl/ForwardErrorMessages` is enabled.

 NOTE: Changing the configuration file directly will not result in the queue being created.
-Please use the ServiceControl Management tools.
+Use ServiceControl Management to add or alter the forwarding queue.

 #### ServiceBus/AuditLogQueue